ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0041-section-112-in-the-consolidation-phase-2024-2026.md

 ---

+## **1.1 Normative Divergence Through Juxtaposition**

+The contrast between the monarch’s 2005 articulation of accountability and the institutional doctrine that developed after 2021 does not require evaluative interpretation; it becomes analytically visible through simple juxtaposition.
+The 2005 speech framed criticism as a safeguard and cautioned against excessive prosecution, whereas subsequent jurisprudence has treated Section 112 as a domain requiring heightened insulation and constitutional protection.

+From an analytical perspective, this divergence illustrates how constitutional meaning can shift over time through judicial interpretation, institutional practice, and the cumulative effect of enforcement patterns.
+The tension between these positions emerges structurally from the coexistence of two normative reference points within the same constitutional tradition, rather than from any external assessment.

+---

 ## **2. THE 2024 CONSTITUTIONAL COURT RULING: SECTION 112 AS A PROTECTED DOMAIN**

 On 31 January 2024, the Constitutional Court ruled that the Move Forward Party’s campaign to amend Section 112 constituted an attempt to overthrow the constitutional monarchy.